dhoyle/splicedocs-jekyll/pages/DeveloperTopics/Intro.Apidocs.md

 <div class="TopicContent" data-swiftype-index="true" markdown="1">
 # Splice Machine API Docs

-Splice Machine provides *JavaDocs* and *ScalaDocs* for our open source `spliceengine`and *Spark Adapter* APIs.
+Splice Machine provides *JavaDocs* and *ScalaDocs* for our open source `spliceengine`and *Native Spark DataSource* APIs.
 These are hosted in a separate subdomain, and automatically open in a separate browser tab or window:

 <ul>
    <li><a href="https://apidocs.splicemachine.com/JavaDocs/{{site.build_version}}" target="blank">JavaDocs</a></li>